Nordes/IdentityServer4.LdapExtension/README.md

 > - Ldap Extension 2.0.0 goes with IdentityServer 2.2.x
 > - Ldap Extension 2.1.7 goes with IdentityServer 2.3.x
 > - Ldap Extension 2.1.8 goes with IdentityServer 2.4.x
+> - Ldap Extension 3.1.0 goes with IdentityServer 4.1.2

 ## Configuration for IdentityServer4 Server
 An easy extension method have been created in order to add the LDAP as a provider to your IdentityServer.
 For this you simply have to use the `AddLdapUsers<TApplicationUser>(LdapConfigSection, StoreTypeOrCustomStore)`.
 The configuration has to be provided or it won't work.
 The configuration is described [here](#appsettings-configuration).